 (Q) What are all the activities you engage children in?

 Activities such as puzzles, block building, sketching, and group activities play a crucial role in a child’s physical and cognitive development.
 By asking these questions, you will understand how the center supports your infant’s growth.
 If you have a preschooler, it will help you learn how school balances academic and extracurricular activities.
+Also, ask about the types of toys provided, how they are selected for safety and developmental appropriateness, and how often they are cleaned and rotated.

 (Q) Can you give me an overview of a daily schedule?